H0me page history

 A coalition formed by the Club Managers Association of America, the Golf Course Superintendents Association of America, the National Golf Course Owners Association, and The PGA of America to highlight the economic and social impacts of the game of golf.

-A type of golf club; a subset of designed for short range strokes.
+A type of golf club; a subset of iron designed for short range strokes.
 Of all the categories of clubs, wedges have faces with the highest degrees of loft.

 An attempt to strike the ball where the player fails to make contact with the ball.
 A whiff must be counted as a stroke.